appacademy/SWEO-Part-Time-Resources/2-Module/1-week/3-day/README.md

 Why does OOP use Classes?

 - Classes are a clean way to `Encapsulate` our code.
+(Encapsulation)
-- They provide an API that hides the internal complexity(logic) and manages the data of our `object`
+- They provide an API that hides the internal complexity(logic) and manages the data of our `object` (Abstraction)
 - Classes allow us to model real world entities in an organized way

-### Encapsulation
+### Encapsulation + Abstraction

-- `Encapsulation` means to put behavior and data together behind an API that hides the implementation details.
+- `Encapsulation` means to put behavior and data together in a single unit.
+- `Abstraction` means to hide internal implementation and show only the required features.
   - We dont need to know how it works, we just need to know how to use it.
-- Basically it's configuring your code to hide the complexity of a behavior in an API.

 ## Classes and Inheritance Demo